mdazrin/improfdbvue/.swm/front-end-with-vue.vrvz9.sw.md

 # Main Page

-The main page is `📄 resources/js/Pages/Welcome.vue`.
+The main page is `📄 resources/js/Pages/Core.vue`.
 From here, we use main layout, before breaking it to smaller layouts.
-This is the explanation of how the code works
+Below is the explanation of how the code works

 <br/>

 Line 2<br/>
-We import Head using Inertia as default Inertia syntax can only pass body, to pass head meta, we need this setup
+We import Head using Inertia to pass head meta

 Line 3<br/>
 To use default layout, we need to import Layout